At a Glance

 Understand the Role: Familiarise yourself with the responsibilities of a Licence Engineer B1.
 Highlight your relevant experience with aircraft types, especially the A320 family and B777/B787, in your application.

 Tailor Your CV: Make sure your CV is tailored to the job description.
-Emphasise your UKCAA licence, type ratings, and any specific maintenance experience you have that aligns with British Airways' requirements.
+Emphasise your UKCAA licence, type ratings, and any specific maintenance experience that aligns with British Airways' requirements.

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for aviation and your suitability for the role.
-Mention your experience with long haul base maintenance and how it relates to the position at Heathrow.
+Mention your experience with long haul base maintenance and how you can contribute to the team at Heathrow.

 How to prepare for a job interview at Carbon60 - Eng&Tech